ahasera/evilmapper/README.md

 - Top commands: Run the most commonly used `nmap` commands with a single selection.
 - Browser view and report saves: View your scan results in the browser for easy reading and analysis, with files saved under html and xml format.

+### Project tree

+├── evilmapper.sh
+├── LICENSE
+├── README.md
+├── scans
+│   ├── html
+│   │   └── server
+│   │       └── server.py
+│   └── xml
+└── src
+    └── nmap_options.txt

+* `scans` directory is where reports are both stored as XML and HTML outputs.
+* `scans/html/server/server.py` is the python script that serves the HTTP server with native module `http.server`
+* `src` is the directory where main script will make checks or provide data.

 ## Usage